Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 The Company has complied with the number of layers of Companies as prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017.

-Inventory turnover ratio has decreased on account of increase in inventories held during the current reporting
+Trade receivable turnover ratio has decreased on account of giving higher credit period to customer during current year.

 32.8 Undisclosed income